 How much can you contribute to a 529 plan in Pennsylvania?

-529 plans do not have annual contribution limits, but each state has a maximum aggregate limit based on the full cost of attending an expensive 4-year college in that state.
-Pennsylvania’s 529 plans accept contributions until all Pennsylvania 529 plans for the same beneficiary reach $511,758.
+While 529 plans don’t have annual contribution limits, each state sets a maximum aggregate limit based on the total cost of attending an expensive 4-year college in that state.
+For Pennsylvania, this limit is currently $511,758 across all PA 529 plans for the same beneficiary.

-If contributions are made to another state’s 529 plans for the same beneficiary, the total amount of 529 plan savings cannot exceed the expected cost of the beneficiary’s qualified higher education expenses.
+If contributions are made to another state’s 529 plan, like Nevada’s Vanguard-managed plan — renowned by Morningstar for its low maintenance fee and broad allocation of mutual funds — the total savings cannot exceed the expected cost of the beneficiary’s higher education expenses.

 Keystone Scholars Program

-Pennsylvania babies born or adopted in 2019 are eligible to receive a $100 contribution to a Child Savings Account (CSA) administered by the Pennsylvania Treasury Department.
-A Keystone Scholars account can be linked to a Pennsylvania 529 plan or Pennsylvania prepaid tuition account so that parents can track their college savings progress all in one place.
-Parents must open a Pennsylvania 529 plan before they can use their Keystone Scholars funds.
+Newborns or babies adopted in Pennsylvania in 2019 qualify for a $100 contribution to a Child Savings Account (CSA) administered by the Pennsylvania Treasury Department.
+The Keystone Scholars account can be linked to the PA 529 GSP or PA 529 Investment Plan.
+Parents must open an account with one of the Pennsylvania 529 plans to utilize these funds.
+This setup allows parents to track their college savings progress in one place.

 How Pennsylvania’s prepaid tuition plan works